 SPDX License List Matching Guidelines

 This document provides guidelines to be used for the purposes of matching licenses and license exceptions against those included on the SPDX License List.
 There is no intent here to make a judgment or interpretation, but merely to ensure that when one SPDX user identifies a license as "BSD 3-clause," for example, it is indeed the same license as what someone else identifies as "BSD 3-clause" and the same license as what is listed on the SPDX License List.
 Examples of how to apply some of the matching guidelines to a license or exception are provided via templates.
 Templates are comprised of technical markup within the master license text file to provide further or specific guidance to SPDX document creators or tool makers.
 Not all licenses or exceptions will have templates.

 1. How These Guidelines Are Applied

-1.1 Purpose: To ensure consistent results by different SPDX document creators when matching license information that will be included in the License Information in File field (Sec.
-6.5 of Spec).
+1.1 Purpose: To ensure consistent results by different SPDX document creators when matching license information that will be included in the License Information in File field.
 SPDX document creators or tools may match on the license or exception text itself, the official license header, or the SPDX License List short identifier.

 2. Substantive Text

-2.1 Purpose: To ensure that when matching licenses and exceptions to the SPDX License List, there is an appropriate balance between matching against the substantive text of the license and disregarding parts of the text that do not alter the substantive text.
+2.1 Purpose: To ensure that when matching licenses and exceptions to the SPDX License List, there is an appropriate balance between matching against the substantive text and disregarding parts of the text that do not alter the substantive text.
 Further guidelines of what can be disregarded or considered replaceable for purposes of matching are listed below here and in the subsequent specific guidelines.
 A conservative approach is taken in regards to rules about disregarded or replaceable text.